Thursday, May 24, 2007

 is a person try to contact the person, who posted the information online, to see if they will share their information with you, though you may find that some genealogists may be wary of sharing their resources with you.
 [End of Kimberly Powell quote.]

-[Editor's note: That wariness of some genealogists stems from their concern that their hard-earned research will be appropriated by commercial interests.
+[Editor's note: That wariness of some genealogists stems from their concern that their hard-earned research will be expropriated by commercial interests.
 That has been the experience of many genealogists who spent years and years and many thousands of dollars in travel expenses researching and compiling a family history, desiring, especially in the early days of the internet, a reciprocal sharing with others.
-By freely unloading their information onto genealogy bulletin boards in what they, then, thought was a free exchange of information, it, then, was appropriated by those who would profit from their labors, charging subscription fees to obtain what they, themselves, obtained without compensation to those whose information they appropriated.
+By freely unloading their information onto genealogy bulletin boards in what they, then, thought was a free exchange of information, it, then, was expropriated by those who would profit from their labors, charging subscription fees to obtain what they, themselves, obtained without compensation to those whose information they expropriated.
 If you encounter this hesitation, this is the likely explanation.]

 It is important to remember that all the databases on the internet and all the books that researchers compile, or will compile, and publish will not be complete fantasy; it is to say, that unless you verify and confirm the information contained in them, the genealogies will lack credibility, creating a false sense family identity.

-The histories will be much like those faux genealogies compiled in the early part of the twentieth century for the newly rich and famous looking for forbears with connections to important early American personages or European nobility, such as was the genealogy, Our Forbears, compiled by John Bouvier, Sr., the grandfather of Jackie Bouvier Kennedy-Onasis, which he periodically updated and made great ceremony in presenting copies to members of his family.
+The histories will be much like those faux genealogies compiled in the early part of the twentieth century for the newly rich and famous looking for forbears with connections to important early American personages or European nobility.
+Such was the genealogy, Our Forbears, compiled by John Bouvier, Sr., the grandfather of Jackie Bouvier Kennedy-Onasis, which he periodically updated and made great ceremony in presenting copies to members of his family.
 Jackie Bouvier Kennedy grew up thinking that she was recently descended from French aristocracy, which was not the case, as, also, did her cousin, John Davis, who exposed the faux genealogy in the chapter Image in his book, The Bouviers, to my mind, one of the best family histories ever written by someone who was a member of the family of whom he was writing.

 Documentation, correctly analyzed, interpreted and qualified, are the means by which one establishes a reliable and credible family history and the following rules for compiling a history are recommended by the National Genealogy Society: